howardisaacson/Introduction-to-Astronomy-Research-2018/Week3/NASAExoplanetArchiveTutorial.md

 ## Note to instructor
 The guided tutorial part of this lesson includes a screen share of the instructors web browser, while navigating the Exoplanet Archive page.
 The instructor should show how to modify columns, remove NaN values from the table, and show how to select from the many options in the NEA.
+The instructor should also guide the students through plotting a mass-radius diagram using the ICE plotter on NEA.
+Lastly, the instructor should code a script for reproducing this plot in python using matplotlib.pyplot on screen, explaining in detail what each command and argument do.